Edgar-Donk/tkinter.ttk.style/README.md

 satisfactory, however if we tried purple to green then in the RGB colourspace we will see a greyish intermediate colour, whereas HSV will produce purple-blue, blue, blue-green as intermediate colours.
 Say we tried to transition between blue and yellow then force the intermediate colour to be halfway between at green to avoid the grey, additional intermediate colours should make an even better transition.
 If you wish to transition with an alpha change only (transparency) then ensure the starting and finishing hue are the same.

+If you wish to understand what works best in colour schemes it may be helpful to look at the colorspace documentation, https://python-colorspace.readthedocs.io/en/latest/ where some relevant points about what is required to help design the colour scheme for visually impaired people, who represent quite a sizeable proportion of your clients.

   ### 08.4 Replicating the Widget Images